balmli/no.almli.heatingcontroller/README.md

 #### 0.4.0

-- Presence can be used for Home/Away and At work/Not at work modes.
+- Presence can be used for Home/Away and At work/Not at work modes
+- Added 'Is current price among [x] hours of the days lowest prices' condition

 #### 0.3.1